ludvigdoeser/scalableMLproject/README.md

 model = create_model(activation='relu',input_channels=2,depth=2)
 ```

-The predicted TSLA stock prices (in blue) using our trained model, with the true historical stock prices (in red) are shown in the following figure
+The predicted TSLA stock prices (in blue) using our trained model, with the true historical stock prices (in red) are shown in the following figure.
 ![y_hat](https://user-images.githubusercontent.com/117981189/212439382-e91564ab-0d5f-4dbb-adaf-1b831396fbe7.png)

 Our model obtained from the above training steps is uploaded to the `Hopsworks Model Registry`.